 Dotted line reporting offers several advantages, including the following:

-• Project management: Allows to manage employees working on the same project but from different departments in project-based work.
+Project management: Enables managing employees working on the same project but from different departments.

-3. Choose Dotted line Manager ID for your data source
+Choose the Dotted line Manager ID for your data source

 Dotted line Org Chart best practices